Oregon has multiple credits that the state offers.

 Oregon Carryforward Credits:

 Oregon surplus credit (kicker).
-Oregon’s surplus credit, known as the “kicker” will be claimed as a credit on your 2017 tax return.
-The credit is a percentage of your 2016 tax liability.
-No kicker credit is available for tax year 2018 at this time.
+Oregon’s surplus credit, known as the “kicker” will be claimed as a credit on your 2019 tax return.
+The credit is a percentage of your 2018 tax liability.

-To claim the Kicker Credit in the prior year program, go to:
+To claim the Kicker Credit in the program, go to:

 - State Section